 Getting a job as a web developer requires some skills, but if you do not have a portfolio... how will you showcase those skills to the world?

-Below are the top twenty (20) web developer portfolio examples that you can reference when seeking the right inspiration to build yours or improve your already existing portfolio.
-Because we know that having a professional portfolio is very important and it can mark the difference, we have selected what we think are the best developer portfolio examples in 2021.
+Below are the top twenty (20) web developer portfolio examples that you can reference when seeking the right inspiration to build or improve your already existing portfolio.
+Because we know that having a professional portfolio is very important and it can mark the difference, we have selected what we think are the best developer portfolio examples in 2023.

 Ideal for responsive one-page portfolios with both horizontal and vertical sliders.
 It uses the fullPage.js component.

-Lokkee is a passionate programming freelancer with top-notch experience in web app and desktop application development.
+Lokkee is a passionate programming freelancer with top-notch experience in the web app and desktop application development.
 This includes full front-end design, brand identity, graphics, illustrations, etc.

-If you are looking to build a portfolio with beautiful visuals and a few texts, you should definitely consider using the fullPage.js fullscreen carousel.
+If you are looking to build a portfolio with beautiful visuals and a few texts, you should consider using the fullPage.js fullscreen carousel.
 It will give your page a modern touch and will for sure be a different portfolio that will catch the viewer's attention.

 2. Lynn Fisher